 During this season, you will see many bird species busy on the Refuge.
 Come for the Auto Tour and your car functions as your bird blind, ensuring that birds will stand or fly near you for excellent viewing and photographing opportunities.
 Birds become accustomed to our slow-moving cars, and will not as quickly fly away.
 Remember to stay in your car each October 1 - April 30, when this bird activity is at its peak!

-Steigerwald Lake NWR
+Volunteer Opportunities at Steigerwald Lake NWR

 Thank you for visiting the refuge and supporting conservation!
 If you have any questions regarding activities and regulations on the refuge, call the office Monday through Friday 7:30 to 3:30 at